 Goliath ( gə-LY-əth) is a Philistine giant in the Book of Samuel.
-Descriptions of Goliath's immense stature vary among biblical sources, with the Masoretic Text describing him as 9 ft 9 in (2.97 m) tall.
+Descriptions of Goliath's immense stature vary among biblical sources, with various texts describing him between 6 ft 9 in (2.06 m) to 9 ft 9 in (2.97 m) tall.
 According to the text, Goliath issued a challenge to the Israelites, daring them to send forth a champion to engage him in single combat; he was ultimately defeated by the young shepherd David, employing a sling and stone as a weapon.
 The narrative signified King Saul's unfitness to rule, as Saul himself should have fought for the Kingdom of Israel.

 Some modern scholars believe that the original slayer of Goliath may have been Elhanan, son of Jair, who features in 2 Samuel 21:19, in which Elhanan kills Goliath the Gittite, and that the authors of the Deuteronomistic history changed the original text to credit the victory to the more famous figure David.